Competition history

 What is competition policy?

 In France, the Autorité de la concurrence is responsible for ensuring that a fair and sustainable competitive playing field is maintained.
-It does so by penalising the formation of cartels and abuses of dominant position, by reviewing mergers prior to implementation, and by recommending legislative and regulatory changes to the public authorities (advisory activity).
+It does so by penalising the formation of anticompetitive agreements and cartels and abuses of dominant position, by reviewing mergers prior to implementation, and by recommending legislative and regulatory changes to the public authorities (advisory activity).

 10 years of action